ubccr/akrr/docs/AKRR_IOR_Deployment.md

 single file and RESOURCE_SPECIFIC_OPTION_N_to_N will be passed to IOR for tests there all processes writes to their own independent files.

-Bellow is a fragment example from xdmod.benchmark.io.ior.inp.py which will instruct IOR to use striping equal to the number of nodes when all processes write to a single file.
+Bellow is a fragment example from ior.app.conf which will instruct IOR to use striping equal to the number of nodes when all processes write to a single file.

-**appKernelRunEnvironmentTemplate fragment of xdmod.benchmark.io.ior.inp.py**
+**appkernel_run_env_template fragment of ior.app.conf**
 ```bash
 #set striping for lustre file system
 RESOURCE_SPECIFIC_OPTION_N_to_1="-O lustreStripeCount=$AKRR_NODES"